hurr-son/spatialytics/README.md

 ## Models

-The `YOLO11-obb` model included here is pretrained on the ['DOTAv1 dataset'](https://captain-whu.github.io/DOTA/index.html)
+The `YOLO11-obb` model included here is pretrained on the [DOTAv1 dataset](https://captain-whu.github.io/DOTA/index.html)

 The repository includes the smallest version of this model, `YOLO11n-obb`, as well as standard object detection models `YOLO11n` and `YOLO8n`.
-These models are trained on the [`COCO dataset`](https://cocodataset.org/#home) rather than geospatial imagery, but applying them to geospatial data can still yield useful results.
+These models are trained on the [COCO dataset](https://cocodataset.org/#home) rather than geospatial imagery, but applying them to geospatial data can still yield useful results.

 ## How to Use